oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/broker/InboundBrokerHandler.md

 Overall, this code provides a framework for handling incoming broker connections in the Oxyg3nium network.
 By implementing the `InboundBrokerHandler` trait and providing the required methods, developers can customize the behavior of incoming connections to fit their specific needs.
 For example, they could provide different retry timeouts or ping frequencies depending on the type of connection or the network conditions.
 ## Questions:
  1. What is the purpose of this code and what project is it a part of?
-- This code is part of the alephium project and defines a trait for an inbound broker handler that handles incoming connections.
+- This code is part of the oxyg3nium project and defines a trait for an inbound broker handler that handles incoming connections.

 2. What dependencies does this code have?
 - This code imports several dependencies, including `akka.io.Tcp`, `org.oxyg3nium.flow.network.CliqueManager`, `org.oxyg3nium.flow.setting.NetworkSetting`, `org.oxyg3nium.protocol.message.{Hello, Payload}`, `org.oxyg3nium.protocol.model.CliqueInfo`, and `org.oxyg3nium.util.{ActorRefT, Duration}`.